Skip to content

 WLAN#

-The documentation of WLANs does not differ fundamentally from the already mentioned options.
-You can document an access point (AP) as an object of the type Wireless Access Point.
-Among other things, SSIDs and specifications about encryption are maintained in the WiFi device category.
+Documenting WLANs does not fundamentally differ from the options already described.
+An access point (AP) can be documented as an object of type Wireless Access Point.
+In the WiFi device category, SSIDs and encryption details, among other things, are maintained.

 WLAN controller

-In the default installation i-doit does not provide a direct possibility to map WLAN controllers to control access points.
-For this purpose, it makes sense to create a dedicated object type and to define a corresponding customized category.
+i-doit does not provide a direct way in the standard installation to represent WLAN controllers for managing access points.
+It is recommended to create a dedicated object type with a corresponding custom category.

 WAN#

-In order to document external connections you can use the WAN Connection object type.
+To document external connections, the WAN Lines object type is suitable.
 WAN stands for Wide Area Network.
-Similar forms, such as Metropol Area Network (MAN) or Global Area Network (GAN) shall be covered by WAN.
+Similar forms such as Metropolitan Area Network (MAN) or Global Area Network (GAN) are intended to be covered by WAN.

-Details about upstream and downstream, assigned LANs and WANs etc., can be stored in the WAN Connection category.
+Details about upstream and downstream, assigned LANs and VLANs, and more can be stored in the WAN Lines category.

 VPN#

-The default installation of i-doit neither provides a dedicated object type nor a special category for virtual private networks (VPN).
-It is possible to use the Layer 3 Net object type and assign a significant name as Object title so that the object can be recognized as VPN.
-If you need additional attributes tailored for VPN, a dedicated object type and a user-defined category will help.
+For Virtual Private Networks (VPN), there is neither a dedicated object type nor a special category in the standard installation of i-doit.
+It is recommended to use the Layer 3 Net object type and assign a descriptive name in the Object title so that the object is recognizable as a VPN.
+If additional VPN-specific attributes are needed, a dedicated object type and a custom category can help.

-Often the IPAM documentation alone is not enough.
-There are many related subjects which play a more or less important role.
-We would like to address some of them in the following text.
+"Pure" IPAM documentation is usually not sufficient: There are many adjacent topics that play a more or less important role.
+We would like to briefly touch on some of them below.

 MAC Addresses and Ports#

-Often you also want to document the associated MAC addresses in addition to IP addresses for a host.
-The MAC addresses are allocated unambiguously to a network port.
-In i-doit the Port category in the category folder Network serves documentation purposes.
-Here you can specify additional (physical) characteristics of the port.
-Moreover, you can assign one ore more IP addresses to a certain port.
-As the Port category is a list category you can create any number of ports per object.
+In addition to IP addresses, you often want to document the associated MAC addresses for a host.
+These are uniquely assigned to a network port.
+In i-doit, the Port category in the Network category folder is used for documentation.
+There, additional (physical) properties of the port are specified.
+Additionally, one or more IP addresses can be permanently assigned to a port.
+Since the Port category is a list category, any number of ports can be created per object.

-A connection to another (active/ passive) net component per port entry is possible: In the Port Browser you preselect the object and then the corresponding port.
-Therefor the ports should already exist before you can connect them to each other.
+A connection to another (active/passive) network component is possible per port entry: In the Port Browser, you first preselect the object and then the corresponding port.
+This means the ports should already exist before they are connected to each other.

 Virtual Ports#